Buckwheat Chocolate Layer Cake w/ Salted Dark Chocolate Frosting

 Some cakes are just meant to be….like a classic chocolate cake.
 There are days when nothing else will do, only a no-frill chocolate cake with gooey frosting.
 Decadent, yes, but simple and comforting.

 Despite all that frosting and the jam filling, the cake is not achingly sweet.
 I did choose a jam that’s got a sour note to it and there is cocoa in the frosting and in the batter.
-Over the years, I have dialled down on the sugar used in the cake from 1 1/2 cups ( yes, I’m shuddering too!) to 3/4 of a cup.
+Over the years, I have dialed down on the sugar used in the cake from 1 1/2 cups ( yes, I’m shuddering too!) to 3/4 of a cup.
+Trust me, it only makes the chocolate flavor stand out more.

 The cake is soft, moist and so luxurious.
 Look at that crumb….!
-The deep, rich, dark chocolate flavour comes through beautifully.
+The deep, rich, dark chocolate flavor comes through beautifully.
 The frosting is creamy velvety smooth.
+And yet it doesn’t feel too heavy at all.
+So go ahead have two slices, enjoy….
 It’s a chocoholic’s dream come true!

-So if there is one no-fail chocolate cake recipe you need, this is it folks!
-Whether you choose make it with all-purpose or buckwheat flour…this really is it.
+So if there is one no-fail chocolate cake recipe you need, this is it, folks!
+Whether you choose to make it with all-purpose or buckwheat flour…this really is it.
 I hope you will try this and enjoy it as much as we do.

-If you’re looking for buckwheat recipes, here are some for you:
+If you’re looking for more buckwheat flour recipes, here are some for you to browse through:

 4TbspCape gooseberry JamYou can use any other jam of your choice, bitter orange marmalde or raspberry jam will be wonderful here